hipe/tmx/fields/doc/issues/036-failure-tree-expression.md

           fig. 1.

-([#]/figure-1.dot is a graph-viz diagram of this.)
+([#here]/figure-1.dot is a graph-viz diagram of this.)

-here is a fuzzy sketch of severa expression strategies for this craziness:
+here is a fuzzy sketch of several expression strategies for this craziness:

   the first time a branch node is traversed, descend.

   each (if any) subsequent time it is traversed, do not descend.

-(the above section would be :~c5~.)

 if we wanted to be really cool,